 Compare two machine learning algorithms.
 In which scenarios would you prefer a bagging algorithm over a boosting algorithm?
 Provide examples of the tradeoffs between the two.

-If your manager asks you to build a neural network model to solve a business problem, how would you justify the complexity of the model and explain its predictions to non-technical stakeholders?
+Suppose your manager asks you to build a neural network model to solve a business problem.
+How would you justify the complexity of the model and explain its predictions to non-technical stakeholders?

 Assume you have built a V1 of a spam classifier for emails.
 What metrics would you use to monitor the model’s accuracy and validity?